 The College's name was changed to Manatee Community College in 1985.

 In March 2009, the State Board of Education approved the College's proposal to deliver a complete Bachelor of Science in Nursing degree.
 In July 2009, the College changed its name to State College of Florida, Manatee-Sarasota to reflect the institution's new status as a four-year degree-granting state college.
-Presently, six bachelor's degree programs are available with more being planned.
+Presently, eight bachelor's degree programs are available.

 State College of Florida Collegiate School (SCFCS) opened in fall 2010.
-The school will include sixth through twelfth grades.
+The school includes sixth through twelfth grades.
+The first class will graduate in spring 2014.
 SCF’s tuition-free public charter school provides students with the opportunity to graduate simultaneously with a high school diploma and associate college degree.

 Dr. Carol Probstfeld became the college's sixth president on January 22, 2013, after serving as the college's interim president and vice president of business and administrative services.